PRISBteam/PCC_Processing_Design/README.md

 All the input files must be in a single folder specified as the ‘input’ directory in the ‘config.txt’ file.

 The several sets of combinatorial and topological parameters can be set directly in the file ‘design_request.txt’.
-Using Monte-Carlo type of stochastic simulations (Ising-like model), the code creates the chains of special cells arranged to fit all the parameters as close to the requested ones as it is possible in their average.
+Using the Monte-Carlo type of stochastic simulations (Ising-like model), the code creates the chains of special cells arranged to fit all the parameters as close to the requested ones as it is possible in their average.

 DCC itself as the set of sparse matrices..